Joshua Cheptegei: 2021–present: Olympic medals

-Cheptegei won gold in the 5,000 metres and silver in the 10,000 metres at the 2020 Summer Olympics.
+Cheptegei won gold in the 5000 metres and silver in the 10,000 metres at the 2020 Summer Olympics.

-At the 2022 World Athletics Championships, Cheptegei won the 10,000 metres and placed ninth in the 5,000 metres.
+At the 2022 World Athletics Championships, Cheptegei won the 10,000 metres and placed ninth in the 5000 metres.

-At the 2023 World Athletics Cross Country Championships, Cheptegei placed 3rd to his countryman Jacob Kiplimo and Ethiopian Berihu Aregawi.
+At the 2023 World Athletics Cross Country Championships, Cheptegei placed third to his countryman Jacob Kiplimo and Ethiopian Berihu Aregawi.
 Cheptegei successfully defended his 10,000 metres title at the 2023 World Athletics Championships.
 Later that year, he made his marathon debut at the Valencia Marathon, running 2:08:59 to place 37th.

 At the 2024 Olympic Games in Paris, Cheptegei won gold in the 10,000 metres final, in a new Olympic record of 26:43.14.
 The former Olympic record was Kenenisa Bekele's 27:01.17 set at the 2008 Games in Beijing.
-Shortly after winning gold in the 10000 meter event, Cheptegei announced on Instagram that he would not be defending his 5000 meter gold medal from Tokyo, citing failure to recover from the race.
+Shortly after winning gold in the 10000 meter event, Cheptegei announced on Instagram that he would not be defending his 5000-metre gold medal from Tokyo, citing failure to recover from the race.
 Cheptegei also hinted that he will not pursue another Olympic Games on the track, and instead focus more on road racing in the future.
+In September 2026, Cheptegei placed third in the half marathon at the 2026 World Athletics Road Running Championships in Copenhagen, Demark, in a new personal best time of 58:26.